-For the average healthy adult the risk of getting sick from a Salmonella contaminated egg is very low.
+For the average healthy adult, the risk of getting sick from a Salmonella contaminated egg is very low.
 It is estimated that as few as three in 10,000 eggs are contaminated.
 But it’s important to remember that children, the elderly, pregnant women and those people with weakened immune systems are more susceptible to a foodborne illness.
 I know a sanitarian that says she’ll eat an undercooked egg, but is careful not to give one to her children.

 One way to reduce the risk from Salmonella bacteria in eggs is to cook them until they reach at least 145 degrees F. At this temperature both the whites and yolks are firm.
 Yes, this means the yolks should not be runny.
-This rules out sunny-side-up, over-easy, soft boiled, runny scrambled and my aunt’s beloved poached egg.
-For dishes containing eggs like quiche and souffles, they should be cooked until an internal temperature of 160 degrees Fahrenheit is reached.
+This rules out sunny-side-up, over-easy, soft boiled, runny scrambled and my poached egg.
+For dishes containing eggs like quiche and souffle, they should be cooked until an internal temperature of 160 degrees Fahrenheit is reached.

 There is an alternative — but it does cost a little more — use pasteurized shell eggs.
 These eggs can be served undercooked without a risk.
 While these products look like and can be used like regular “shell” eggs, they have been heated to destroy potential bacteria.
 Look for them in the egg section of the grocery store.
 But read the packages carefully, make sure the carton says “pasteurized”.
 Some “specialty” shell eggs such as organic, lower cholesterol, higher vitamin — are NOT pasteurized.
 Usually, pasteurized eggs have a marking on the shell itself to help you not confuse it with “regular” eggs.